terrier-org/terrier-core/doc/quickstart-integratedsearch.md

 <dependency>
 	<groupId>org.terrier</groupId>
 	<artifactId>terrier-core</artifactId>
-	<version>5.0</version>
+	<version>5.1</version>
 </dependency>

 <dependency>
 	<groupId>org.terrier</groupId>
 	<artifactId>terrier-realtime</artifactId>
-	<version>5.0</version>
+	<version>5.1</version>
 </dependency>
 ```

 Save the pom.xml file and then trigger the building of your project.
 How you do this will depend on whether you are using the command line or an IDE.
 During the build process, Terrier along with all of its dependencies will be downloaded and compiled.
 If you are using an IDE, then Terrier and its dependencies should also be automatically added to your [Java classpath](https://docs.oracle.com/javase/tutorial/essential/environment/paths.html).
-Note that Terrier uses [SLF4J] (https://slf4j.org/) to facilitate the application of different loggers during operation, and as such Terrier expects to find a valid logging package and associated configuration file on the classpath.
-If your project does not already include a logging package, then you will need to also declare one of these as a dependency, e.g. [logback] (https://logback.qos.ch/).
+Note that Terrier uses [SLF4J](https://slf4j.org/) to facilitate the application of different loggers during operation, and as such Terrier expects to find a valid logging package and associated configuration file on the classpath.
+If your project does not already include a logging package, then you will need to also declare one of these as a dependency, e.g. [logback](https://logback.qos.ch/).
 At this point you should be ready to start coding!

 Making an Index
 ----------------------------------------